manelk/manelk/README.md

 - 👀 I’m interested in Mobile development, AI, Marketing and entrepreneurship.
 - 🌱 I’m currently learning Flutter and Mobile App Testing.
-- 💞️ I’m looking for an a graduation internship
+- 💞️ I’m looking for a graduation internship in Mobile development 📱

 ### 📈 Some of My Stats